arthurmelton/Newseekr/README.md

 # Newseekr
-An alternative frontend for your favorite news outlets
+An alternative frontend for your favorite news outlets!
+Do note though that using this will not show ads and in effect make the new outlet loose money.

 ## Requirements